 Gross income refers to the total income earned by an individual on a paycheck before taxes and other deductions.
-It comprises all incomes received by an individual from all sources such as rental income, interest income, and dividends.
+It comprises all incomes received by an individual from all sources – including wages, rental income, interest income, and dividends.
 For example, if the revenue earned by an individual for rendering consultancy services amounts to $300,000, the figure represents the gross income earned by that individual.

 How to Calculate Gross Income

-The gross income of an individual is required by lenders when deciding whether or not to advance credit facilities to an individual.
+The gross income of an individual is often a figure required by lenders when deciding whether or not to advance credit to an individual.
 The same applies to landlords when determining whether a potential tenant will be able to pay the rent on time.
-It is also the starting point when calculating the taxes due to the government.
+It is also the starting point when calculating taxes due to the government.

 Gross Income for an Individual

-The gross income for an individual is the amount of money earned before any deductions and taxes.
-An individual employed on a full-time basis has the annual salary before tax as the gross income.
-However, a full-time employee may still have other sources of income apart from the annual salary, and the additional sources of income should be considered when calculating the gross income.
+The gross income for an individual is the amount of money earned before any deductions or taxes are taken out.
+An individual employed on a full-time basis has their annual salary or wages before tax as their gross income.
+However, a full-time employee may also have other sources of income that must be considered when calculating their income.

 For example, any dividends on stocks held by an individual should be factored into the gross income.
 Other incomes that should be considered include income from rental property and interest income from investments and savings.

-Gross income is an item in the income statement of a business, and it is the company’s profit for the year before deducting any expenses and taxes.
+Gross profit is an item in the income statement of a business, and it is the company’s gross margin for the year before deducting any indirect expenses, interest, and taxes.
 It represents the revenue that a company earned from selling its goods or services after subtracting the direct costs incurred in producing the goods being sold.

-Direct costs can include expenses such as labor costs, equipment used in the production process, supply costs, cost of raw materials and costs of shipping.
+Direct costs can include expenses such as labor costs, equipment used in the production process, supply costs, cost of raw materials, and shipping costs.
 Taxes are not deducted since they are not directly related to the production and sale of the product.

-The formula for calculating the gross income of a business is as follows:
+The formula for calculating the gross income, or gross profit, of a business is as follows:

 Gross Income = Gross Revenue – Cost of Goods Sold

-Gross income is the sum of all incomes received from providing services to clients, before any deductions, taxes, and other expenses.
-It helps businesses assess their revenue potential and compare the performance of the business over the years.
+Gross income is the sum of all incomes received from providing services to clients before deductions, taxes, and other expenses.

-On the other hand, net income is the profit attributable to a business or individual after deducting all the allowable deductions and expenses.
-For a company, net income is calculated from the gross income, by deducting all the business expenses such as taxes due, advertising costs, and interest expenses plus any eligible deductions like professional and legal fees.
+On the other hand, net income is the profit attributable to a business or individual after subtracting all expenses.
+For a company, net income is calculated by subtracting all the business expenses such as taxes due, advertising costs, and interest expenses, plus any eligible deductions like professional and legal fees.

-If the difference between gross profit and net income is significantly high, it shows that the business incurs a lot of expenses that need to be reviewed.
-In such a situation, the business should review its expenses to eliminate the unnecessary expenses or cut down on expenses that eat too much into the profits.
+If the difference between gross profit and net income is significantly high, it shows that the business incurs many expenses.
+In such a situation, the business should review its expenses to eliminate unnecessary expenses and reduce necessary expenses.